Protecting communities and preserving environments

-Over the last 15 years, he and his colleagues at the university have created new techniques for exploring these magmatic ore deposits, focussing on mapping, sampling, petrologic-geochemical characterisation, and genetic interpretation of mineral prospective regions.
+Over the last 15 years, Maier and his colleagues at the university have created new techniques for exploring these magmatic ore deposits.
+They have focused on mapping, sampling, petrologic-geochemical characterisation, and genetic interpretation of mineral prospective regions.

 “In order to explore, understand and then exploit a mineral deposit economically, you need to understand how the deposit formed in the first place,” says Professor Maier.